 - 1. Do not have any heat or steam near the unit. - 2.
 Select a place where there are no obstacles in front of the unit. - 3.
 Make sure that condensation drainage can be conveniently routed away. - 4.
-Do not install near a doorway. - Ensure the unit is unobstructed, allow proper space on all sides according to the arrows and distance measurements in the figures. - Use a Metal Detector or Metal Scanner to locate studs to prevent unnecessary damage to the wall.
+Do not install near a doorway. - 5.
+Ensure the spaces indicated by arrows from the wall, ceiling, fence or other obstacles. - 6.
+Use a stud finder to locate studs to prevent unnecessary damage to the wall.